 You will notice the first statement is a vague statement, while the other is a SMART Goal (specific, measurable, achievable, realistic, and time-based).

 Your IPS will also include the types of investments you will use to reach your investment goals.
 This is helpful when you are thinking about investing in the next big thing – Bitcoin or other cryptocurrencies, binary options, the next big IPO, etc. Is this in your IPS?
 If so, then go for it, if it otherwise meets your investment objectives.
 Otherwise, skip it and rest in the knowledge you are investing within your defined plan.

 Your IPS Removes Emotion from Investing

-One of the cardinal rules of investing is to leave emotion out of it as much as you can.
+Investing is fun when you’re winning, and terrible when you’re losing.
+Unfortunately, mixing emotions and investing is never a good idea.
 Once you start letting emotion rule your investing decisions, you end up with clouded judgement – and a greater likelihood of losses.

-In order to reduce the role that emotion plays in your investment decisions, it’s a good idea to develop an investment policy statement.
+Developing and using a written Investment Policy Statement will help you reduce the role that emotion plays in your investment decisions.
 An investment policy statement codifies your goals and strategy, offering you a plan to follow as you manage your portfolio – no matter how large it is.